Edmund Clark, Cosmopolemos

 These corporate relationships underpin the military hegemony of the world’s foremost superpower.
 They aren’t secret.
 But their scale and complexity challenges understanding.
 We decided to interrogate this complexity using a traditional, now redundant form: the printed encyclopaedia.
 For centuries, humans have grappled with their imperfect knowledge of the universe, harnessing the encyclopaedia form to portray inconceivable complexity between two covers.
 In combining the transaction data with the Pentagon’s soft focus photography of American military power, this encyclopaedia offers a representation of everything the US military paid for everywhere.

-Embedded comprises a selection - by Katy Barron, PhotoOxford Director, and artist Edmund Clark - of images from the Incite Project collection made between 9/11 and the evacuation of Kabul, including by photojournalists embedded with the US military in Afghanistan and Iraq.
+Embedded comprises a selection - by Katy Barron, PhotoOxford Director, and artist Edmund Clark - of images from the Incite Project made between 9/11 and the evacuation of Kabul, including by photojournalists embedded with the US military in Afghanistan and Iraq.

 Instagram: @edmund_clark